informatics-lab/blog/_posts/2016-06-30-cracking-clojure.md

     >> (* 10 (+ 2 2))
     40

 In Python we make a variable called `a`, and over the course of a few lines, do stuff to it before looking at the value.
-In Clojure, you don't tend to have variables which you change - in fact any data objects in Clojure are immutable (their value can't be changed).
+In Clojure, you don't tend to have variables which you change - in fact data objects in Clojure are immutable (their value can't be changed).

 Instead, you create a new data object by doing something to the old one.
-I like to think of each function application as a lens.
-You look a the original data though all these lenses held one in front of another, to see it as something else.
+I think of each function application as a lens: you look a the original data though all these lenses held one in front of another, to see it as something else.

 In the Clojure example you can see that, instead of multiple lines, we've got multiple sets of brackets instead.